richlamdev/ansible-misc/README.md

 This playbook is to create a sudo user on newly provisioned VM with SSH key deployed.
 This requires the play executed from the context of the new user on from the ansible "push" server.\

+Example:

-Example: You want a the user "ansible-user" to be a sudo user created on all the newly provisioned VM's.
+Create the user "ansible-user" as a sudo user all the newly provisioned VM's.
+All commands to be executed on the host or local machine.

-1) Create ansible-user on the ansible server:\
+1) Create ansible-user:\
 ````sudo adduser ansible-user````

 2) Switch or log on as the ansible-user:\